JLW-7/numera-calculator/README.md

 ## Contributing

-I welcome contributions to enhance the functionality and features of the Numera Calculator Website.
-Feel free to open issues and submit pull requests.
+Feel free to open issues and submit pull requests to improve Numera!

 <br>